pablogila/Maat/README.md

 pip install numpy pandas matplotlib scipy
 ```

-Additionally, you need to install the [Thoth](https://github.com/pablogila/Thoth) python package to run Maat.

-To install Maat, clone the repository from [GitHub](https://github.com/pablogila/Maat/) or download it as a ZIP and run inside the `/Maat/` directory:
+To install Maat, clone the repository from [GitHub](https://github.com/pablogila/Maat/) or download the [latest stable release](https://github.com/pablogila/Maat/tags)  as a ZIP and run inside the `/Maat/` directory:
 ```shell
 pip install .
 ```